How Much Does Botox® Cost in NYC?

 Dr. Tzu has a keen eye for aesthetics, an appreciation for natural-looking results, and—most importantly—a sophisticated understanding of surgical muscular anatomy.
 This knowledge, combined with expert injection techniques, ensures you receive the best possible botox results with few side effects.

-If you are interested in exploring botox in NYC, book a consultation with Dr. Tzu today.
+Book an appointment for a consultation with Dr. Tzu today and explore the benefits of Botox in NYC.
 We’d love to help you discover how we can restore your skin’s natural beauty.